 Nothing beats St Ives on a sunny day, sitting at one of the many excellent cafes overlooking clear turquoise sea - except perhaps a stormy day, when Atlantic breakers roll in and the surfers hit the beaches.
-Summer in Cornwall is a lovely time of year, with longer days to enjoy the famously beautiful, clear light, world class gardens open to the public as well as some of Britain's best music, food and cultural festivals.
+Autumn in Cornwall is one of the best places to see migrating birds with the possibility of dramatic seas and warm sunny days.
+Restaurants and cafes are open, buzzing with locals rather than tourists, galleries get back to the serious business of showing art and dogs return to beaches.

 Leo's Cottage has arguably the best sea views in town, and is in the heart of Downalong, the old fishing quarter - a maze of narrow, cobbled streets, artists studios and cafes.
 A quiet No Through Road and sea wall are all that separate the house from Bamaluz beach - a small cove with year round, unrestricted access for dog walkers and a golden, sandy beach at low tide.

-Built around 1840, the house has been fixed up and redecorated since 2013's astonishingly wet and windy winter.
-A few years previously, it was modernised (WiFi, heating, great showers, comfy mattresses, shaver sockets, dishwasher, washing machine, microwave) but its soul is still intact.
-You'll find interesting art, vintage furniture, bath towels, Egyptian cotton bed linen and a place that feels like home, painted in shades of chalky white and grey to reflect St Ives wonderful light.
+Built around 1840, the house has been fixed up and redecorated since 2013's record-breakingly wet and windy winter.
+You'll find upgraded WiFi, plus the same comfy mattresses, vintage furniture, Egyptian cotton bed linen and other home comforts.
+It's a place that feels like home, painted in shades of chalky white and grey to reflect St Ives wonderful light.
 Floors are wooden or tiled, making it practical for pets and families with children.

 - The South West Coastal path goes right past the door.